Rishi138/Study-Buddy/README.md

 # Study-Buddy

-Study-Buddy, your own chrome extension, that utilizes the power of Generative AI to effortlessly condense lengthy online articles into concise summaries
+Study-Buddy, your chrome extension, that utilizes the power of Generative AI to effortlessly condense lengthy online articles into concise summaries.
+Use this link for a more in-depth guide about installation and usage: https://www.youtube.com/watch?v=-aypTmjVQ3o.

 ## Installation